 WoLF Fest is being organized by a small group of dedicated womyn from WoLF.

 The event is being held on private land in Crescent City, CA. To maintain safety in these times of severe misogynist backlash, we aren’t divulging the location of the festival until two days before the event.
 On July 9, registrants will receive an email with the address and directions.
 If you don’t have email, we’ll call you with the information.
 Until then, plan to get to Crescent City.

 This event is for womyn only.
 By “womyn” we mean: biological females who survived girlhood.
 Beyond that, WoLF Fest is for members of WoLF and supporters of radical feminism.
 You don’t have to have extensive knowledge about radical feminism to attend, but if we don’t know you we may need to do some follow-up vetting following your registration.

 • If you are curious about radical feminism, yes. • If some of it makes sense but maybe not all of it, yes.
 Plenty of room for dialogue! • If you’re afraid you don’t know enough, don’t be afraid—come!
 We know you know enough. • If you don’t know any other radical feminists, well, that can be hard.
 But we’ll make sure you have a great time.
 And you’re sure to leave knowing a whole bunch of us!
 So come!

 Gyrls of all ages are welcome.
 WoLF Fest is an opportunity like no other for our gyrls to run about wild, free, and safe.
 To ensure a weekend of liberty for gyrls, only boys under the age of two are invited.
 Please make sure to mark your registration form if you are bringing children.
-Childcare will be run as a co-op, and all moms will need to participate.
-The Childcare Coordinator will be in touch to get that organized.
 Note that some workshop content is not appropriate for young children as there will be frank discussion of male violence, pornography, and prostitution.
 Please be mindful if you bring kids.

-Please reference our ticket information page for all buying options.
-Ticket prices will go up $25 in May.
+Please reference our registration page for all buying options.